|

 Male androgenetic alopecia

-Male pattern hair loss is the
+Male pattern hair loss is the most common cause

-particular dihydrotestosterone, binding to androgen receptors in the dermal
+dihydrotestosterone, binding to androgen receptors in the dermal

 papilla of sensitive hair follicles.
 Hair follicle sensitivity is

 genetically determined and shows regional specificity.
-Androgen stimulation
+Androgen

-The resulting hair produced from that follicle is shorter and finer and
+entire hair follicle.
+The resulting hair produced from that follicle is

-provides less complete scalp coverage.
-In contrast androgen stimulation of
+shorter and finer and provides less complete scalp coverage.
+In

-beard dermal papilla cells produces insulin growth factor -2 (IGF-2) and
+insulin growth factor -2 (IGF-2) and results in cyclical enlargement of

-results in cyclical enlargement of the entire hair follicle.
-The resulting
+the entire hair follicle.
+The resulting hair produced from that

-hair produced from that follicle is longer and thicker and provides more
+follicle is longer and thicker and provides more complete facial skin

-little functional importance, it has cosmetic significance.
+functional importance, it has cosmetic significance.
 Baldness changes

 the facial appearance of affected men.
 When that change is perceived as